-Bachelor - A gray green clay shale.
+Bachelor - A gray-green clay shale.
 Contact with underlying Chattanooga Shale is sharp and unconformable.
-At one location a finely crystalline gray limestone is present at the contact of the green and black shale or within the Chattanooga black shale.
+At one location a finely crystalline gray limestone is present just beneath the contact within the Chattanooga black shale.
 Ranges from 0-2 foot (0-0.6 m) thick.

-Chattanooga Shale (Upper Devonian) - A clay shale that is black on fresh and weathered surfaces.
-It contains very small iron concretions and pyrite-marcasite concretions that vary in size from one inch to three inches (76 mm) in diameter.
+- Chattanooga Shale (Upper Devonian) A clay shale that is black on fresh and weathered surfaces.
+It contains very small iron concretions and pyrite or marcasite concretions that vary in size from one inch to three inches (25-76 mm) in diameter.
 Ranges from 10-40 feet (3-12 m) thick.

-Sylamore Sandstone Member - A medium-grained, moderately sorted, sub-angular to sub-rounded, friable iron-cemented sandstone.
+Sylamore Sandstone Member A medium-grained well- - Sylamore Sandstone Member A medium-grained, well-sorted, sub-angular to sub-rounded, friable iron-cemented sandstone.
 Weathers light tan but has a salt and pepper appearance on fresh surfaces.
 Very thin to thin bedded.
 Contains angular chert fragments and trace fossils.
 Thickness is unknown until differentiated from underlying Clifty Formation.

-until differentiated from underlying Clifty Formation.
-Clifty Formation (Middle Devonian) - The Clifty is mapped with the Chattanooga Shale because it is too thin to map separately, at most locations, and it is difficult to distinguish from the Sylamore Sandstone.
-The Clifty was originally called a limestone with the type section located on this quadrangle at the head of a large ravine on the north side of the stream, on the west side of the SW 1/4, Sec.
-17, T19N, R27W (Purdue and Miser, 1916).
-In 1979, Wise and Caplan concluded the limestone is a lens within a sandstone with both units containing a Clifty fauna.
+Clifty Formation (Middle Devonian) The Clifty is mapped with the Chattanooga Shale because it is too thin to map separately at most locations and it is difficult to distinguish from the Sylamore Sandstone.
+The Clifty was originally described as a limestone with the type section located in the upper reachers of Rambo Creek.
+In 1979, Wise and Caplan concluded the limestone is a lens within a sandstone and both units contain a Clifty fauna.
 Subsequently, the Clifty has been referred to as a sandstone.
 At the type section, light gray micritic limestone is present within a sandstone sequence.
 In this same area and within this interval, a petroliferous sandy limestone bed is also present.
-Elsewhere is sandstone that is fine-grained and thin-to thick- bedded, usually forming a bench or ledge.
-Quartz grains are rounded to subangular.
+Elsewhere, this interval consists only of sandstone that is finegrained and thin-to thick- bedded, usually forming a bench or ledge.
+Quartz grains are rounded to sub-angular.
 It is white on fresh surfaces and gray to orange on weathered surfaces.
-Usually two sandstone beds can be distinguished within the sandstone ledge; however at a few localities several sandstone beds can be differentiated.
+Usually only two sandstone beds can be distinguished within the sandstone ledge; however at a few localities several can be differentiated.
 Vertical and horizontal trace fossils are abundant.
 The sandstone contains chert fragments and pebble clasts/molds on the basal portion of bedding planes.
 Locally, a massive chert breccia is present between sandstone beds.
-The chert is tan to gray, contains spicules, calcite- and quartz-filled vugs, and tubes of sandstone filled with the overlying sandstone.
-In the southeastern portion of the quadrangle, the sandstone interval is thicker and could possibly include Ordovician sandstone.
-The Clifty is unconformable (locally angular) with the underlying Powell or Ordovician sandstone.
+The chert is tan to gray, contains spicules, calcite- and quartz-filled vugs, and fractures filled with the overlying sandstone.
+In the southeastern portion of the quadrangle, the sandstone interval is thicker and may include Ordovician sandstone at its base.
+The Clifty is unconformable (locally angular) with the underlying Powell Dolomite.
 Ranges from 2-15 feet (0.5-4.5 m) thick.